Integrable models and $K$-theoretic pushforward of Grothendieck classes: Introduction

 \end{proposition}

 The explicit computations of the pushforward have been explored through various ways.
-One of the approaches which have been studied extensively in recent years is to reexpress the right hand side of \eqref{KGysin} as iterated residues and find various pushforward formulas for polynomials which can be viewed as generalized cohomology classes \cite{AllPhD,All,Rim,AR1,AR2,RS,Zi1,Z2,Z3,Pr,DP1,DP2,NN1,NN2,NN3}.
+One of the approaches which have been studied extensively in recent years is to reexpress the right hand side of \eqref{KGysin} as iterated residues and find various pushforward formulas for polynomials which can be viewed as generalized cohomology classes \cite{AllPhD,All,Rim,AR1,AR2,RS,Zi1,Z2,Z3,Pr,DP1,DP2,HIMN,NN1,NN2,NN3}.

 In this paper, we study the map $\pi_*$ of Grothendieck classes from the point of view of quantum integrability.
-On the integrable model side, the key observation is that the following commutation relation between the monodromy matrix elements of certain integrable models
+On the integrable model side, the key observation is that the right hand side of the following commutation relation between the monodromy matrix elements of certain integrable models